 There are two basic types of a hybrid phone system:

 - The first type is the combination of a digital solution with an IP one, depending on the specific needs of the business.
 With introducing the VoIP systems, many companies, which already had a digital PBX system, but wanted to shift to an Internet based one, had to go through all the trouble and high costs of replacing their existing system.
 This hybrid enables companies to connect to VoIP devices by using their current lines and spare themselves the investment of re-wiring.

-- The other type of a hybrid system is where some parts of the system are on- and others off-premise, aiming to combine all the benefits of both types of hosting and take advantage of the services that providers offer for hosted versions of PBX for example.
+- The other type of a hybrid system is where some parts of the system are on-premise and others are off-premise.
+This is done to combine all the benefits of both types of hosting and take advantage of the services that providers offer to hosted versions of PBX for example.

 The hybrid system has many variations regarding combining different features and providers, making it the most flexible choice for businesses out there, that wish to optimize their communication by their own terms.

-Hybrid systems are completely adjustable and customizable regarding adding and removing users, which can be a big assets for instance for companies, which have a high season and need more working force.
+Hybrid systems are completely adjustable and customizable regarding adding and removing users, which can be a big asset for instance for companies, which have a high season and need more working force.